john174/web_resume/README.md

 ## Deployment

 This site is configured for Netlify.
 The published files live in the `public` directory and no build step is required.
+Stylesheets and scripts are organized under `public/css` and `public/js` for clarity.

 1. Connect the repository to Netlify.
 2. Set the **Publish directory** to `public`.